Artificial intelligence aids gene activation discovery

-Category: Environment Hits: 5Scientists have long known that human genes are activated through instructions delivered by the precise order of our DNA.
+Category: Climate Hits: 0Scientists have long known that human genes are activated through instructions delivered by the precise order of our DNA.
 With the aid of artificial intelligence, researchers have solved a long-standing DNA activation code mystery.
 Their discovery, which they termed the downstream core promoter region (DPR), could eventually be used to control gene activation in biotechnology and biomedical applications.

 Read more https://www.sciencedaily.com/releases/2020/09/200909114854.htm